weewx/weewx/docs_src/usersguide/uploading.md

 ### WOW-BE
 Posts your weather data to the [WOW-BE service](https://wow.meteo.be).

-This is a relaunched more open data and open software update of the WOW service that is being decommissioned beginning early 2026.
+This is a relaunched variant of the legacy WOW service above, with a goal to have more open software and data.

 ### Wunderground